quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Considerations for Datagram Packetization Layer PMTU Discovery

-Section 6.4 of {{DPLPMTUD}} provides considerations for implementing Datagram Packetization Layer PMTUD (DPLPMTUD) with QUIC.
+Section 6.4 of {{!DPLPMTUD}} provides considerations for implementing Datagram Packetization Layer PMTUD (DPLPMTUD) with QUIC.

-When implementing the algorithm in Section 5.3 of {{DPLPMTUD}}, the initial value of BASE_PMTU SHOULD be consistent with the minimum QUIC packet size.
+When implementing the algorithm in Section 5.3 of
+{{!DPLPMTUD}}, the initial value of BASE_PMTU SHOULD be consistent with the minimum QUIC packet size.

 A PADDING frame can be used to generate PMTU probe packets.
 PADDING need not be delivered reliably.
 As a result, the loss of PADDING frames in probe packets